PrishaTHE-PRO/PrishaTHE-PRO/README.md

 ---

 CS student who loves building full-stack projects and shipping things that actually work.
-I'm most at home with React and Node.js, but I'm always chasing whatever framework or tool looks interesting next.
+I'm always chasing whatever framework or tool looks interesting next.
 Big on clean code, good UX, and collaborating with people who give a damn about what they build.

-Active on GitHub — hit me up if you want to collab or just talk tech.
+Active on GitHub, hit me up if you want to collab or just talk tech.

 ---